Ahmed Qurei: Prime Minister (2003–2006)

 On 17 July 2004, he submitted his resignation amid growing chaos in the Gaza Strip.
-Offices of the Palestinian authority in Gaza were burned down, and gunmen briefly abducted 4 French aid workers, the police chief and another official, demanding reforms.
+Offices of the Palestinian Authority in Gaza were burned down, and gunmen briefly abducted 4 French aid workers, the police chief and another official, demanding reforms.
 Arafat refused to accept Qurei's resignation.
 Arafat and Qurei disputed on Qurei's demand for more authority to restructure the security forces to reduce the growing turmoil.
 President Arafat decreed a State of Emergency in Gaza.
 On 27 July Arafat and Qurei held a press conference after reaching a settlement in a cabinet meeting.
 Qurei had retracted his resignation.

-After Arafat's death in November 2004 and Mahmoud Abbas' subsequent victory in the Palestinian presidential election of 2005, Qurei was asked to continue in his post and form a new cabinet.
+After Arafat's death in November 2004 and Mahmoud Abbas' subsequent victory in the 2005 Palestinian presidential election, Qurei was asked to continue in his post and form a new cabinet.
 Due to repeated demands by the Fatah officials and PLC members to make the new cabinet more reform-minded, the vote of confidence was repeatedly delayed.
 It was finally passed on 24 February 2005 after Qurei had revised the list of ministers to accommodate these demands.

-On 15 December 2005 Qurei briefly resigned his prime ministership post to run for a seat in the Palestinian Parliament, but returned to office nine days later after deciding not to run.
-On 26 January 2006 Qurei announced his intention to resign following the Fatah party's defeat by Hamas in the parliamentary elections.
-At the request of PNA President, Mahmoud Abbas, Qurei remained in office in a caretaker capacity until being replaced by Ismail Haniyeh.
+On 15 December 2005, Qurei briefly resigned his prime ministership post to run for a seat in the Palestinian Legislative Council, but returned to office nine days later after deciding not to run.
+On 26 January 2006, Qurei announced his intention to resign following the Fatah party's defeat by Hamas in the 2006 parliamentary elections.
+At the request of President Mahmoud Abbas, Qurei remained in office in a caretaker capacity until being replaced by Ismail Haniyeh on 29 March 2006.